 402 East Coast Road Singapore 428997

 This place is an institution for people living in the Siglap area, and you’ll see local youths hanging around outside every weekend.
-With prices that are a cut below your typical hipster cafe, it’s easy to see why.
-All the items on their breakfast and brunch menu cost no more than $12, with the eggs benedict with turkey ham and croque monsieur being the most expensive items on the menu.
-Scrambled eggs on bruschetta and cheese toasties can be had for a wallet-friendly $4.50.
+And with prices that are a cut below your typical hipster cafe’s, it’s easy to see why.
+All the items on their breakfast and brunch menu cost no more than $12, with the eggs benedict with smoked salmon or turkey ham and croque monsieur being the most expensive items on the menu.
+Sourdough toast with pear and vanilla jam and orange marmalade and cheese toasties can be had for a wallet-friendly $4.50.
+Use The Entertainer to enjoy 1-for-1 mains, bring prices down even further.

 136 Telok Ayer Street Singapore 068601